 Genetic Testing – WGS & WES

 Autoinflammatory diseases are caused by defects in genes that regulate innate immunity.
 Genetic testing can greatly assist clinicians with diagnosis and selection of an appropriate treatment.
 Testing is recommended for patients with a clinical suspicion of an autoinflammatory syndrome.
+If genetic testing is not available, clinical manifestations should guide the diagnosis and treatment.

 Types of Genetic Testing